Daniele Conti: International career

 Conti played once for the Italy U21 team, on 16 August 2000, in a 2–0 friendly win over the Mexico U23 side.

 Managerial career

 In July 2016, Cagliari signed Conti as a co-ordinator for the club's youth system.
+He resigned from his role in July 2022, leaving the club after 23 consecutive years as both a player and a staff member.

 Personal life

 Conti is married to long-time girlfriend Valeria and they have two sons, Bruno (named after his grandfather) and Manuel.